braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink.md

 # Movable Ink

-{:.subintro}
-[Movable Ink][1] is a cloud-based software platform that offers digital marketers a way to create compelling and unique visual experiences that move customers.
+> [Movable Ink][1] is a cloud-based software platform that offers digital marketers a way to create compelling and unique visual experiences that move customers.
 The Movable Ink platform provides valuable customization options that can easily be inserted into your campaigns.

 Expand Braze's creative capabilities by leveraging Movable Ink's Intelligent Creative features like polling, countdown timer, and scratch-off.
 The Movable Ink and Braze integration powers a more well-rounded approach to dynamic data-driven messages, providing users with real-time elements about the things that matter.